Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Introduction

+{\em Near-horizon conformal behavior---as described by conformal quantum mechanics---is a necessary condition for the thermal properties of black holes.
+Any non-conformal modification of the metric spoils the thermal identification of the Hawking temperature and breaks the holographic scaling or Bekenstein-Hawking area law for the entropy.} \end{quotation}

-Our proofs rely on properties of the metric, with the details of the argument involve understanding the apparent origin of the entropy scaling from the angular degrees of freedom in Sec.~\ref{sec:area_law}, followed by a more precise characterization of conformality in Sec.~\ref{sec:conformal_tightness}, and further context in Sec.~\ref{conclusions}.
-Additional topics in the appendices include the computation of the near-horizon spectral integrals (Appendix~\ref{sec:spectral-integral}) and alternative phase-space arguments (Appendix~\ref{sec:phase-space}).
+Our proofs rely on properties of the metric, via an argument that traces the apparent origin of the holographic scaling of the entropy to the angular degrees of freedom.
+A first step is taken in section~\ref{sec:area_law}, then followed by a more precise characterization of conformal tightness in section~\ref{sec:conformal_tightness}, and further context in section~\ref{conclusions}.
+Additional topics in the appendices include the computation of the near-horizon spectral integrals (\ref{sec:spectral-integral}) and alternative phase-space arguments (\ref{sec:phase-space}).

-\section{Origin of the Area Law: Angular Degrees of Freedom?}
+\section{Origin of the area law: basic setup for generalized Schwarzschild metrics}